Ovarian cancer: information & ovarian cancer specialists

 Anatomy and function of the ovaries

-• Estrogen,
+• Oestrogens,

-• Progestogen, and
+• progestogens and

-• Androgen.
+• androgens.

 Anatomie der Gebärmutter

-The ovaries, uterus, and vagina are internal sexual organs of women © bilderzwerg | AdobeStock
+The ovaries, uterus and vagina are a woman's internal reproductive organs © bilderzwerg | AdobeStock

 Causes of ovarian cancer

-• An older age,
+• an older age,

-• Harmful environmental influences,
+• harmful environmental influences,

-• Unhealthy eating habits,
+• unhealthy eating habits,

 If mutations of these genes are present, cases of ovarian cancer and breast cancer occur more frequently within a family.

-Incidence of ovarian cancer
+Frequency of ovarian cancer

 Ovarian cancer is the second most common cancer of the female reproductive organs after breast cancer.